Skip to Content

 Far North Queensland is a wildlife enthusiast’s paradise with this small group tour concentrating on the endemic wildlife found within Australia's most biodiverse region.

 • Our passionate and knowledgeable guides are eager to share the Wet Tropics World Heritage Area, with our focus to observe, interpret and provide abudant opportunities to photograph wildlife.
+Enjoy exclusive access to areas such as the Forever Wild Tropical Wetlands Shared Earth Reserve, a landscape of old growth savannah woodlands, lakes, swamps and creeks.

 • It’s not uncommon to observe a Southern Cassowary, tree kangaroo and platypus on a single tour!
 The trails and boardwalks we access are the longest and most immersive compared with other commercial operators.
 In addition, many of our nature viewing locations are on private land or reserves for complete exclusivity.
 This increases your opportunities to observe wildlife in the wild.

-About FNQ Nature Tours:
+About FNQ Nature Tours

 After ten years of guiding nature and wildlife safaris in Northern Australia, James Boettcher established FNQ Nature Tours in 2015, with a firm belief that tourism is the key to the protection and conservation of this World Heritage area.
 The company offers tours designed for nature minded travellers desiring a personal, educational and interactive guided experience, whilst sharing the necessity of protecting the natural wonders and biodiversities of this world famous region.

 Price per person, based on twin share, including touring & listed meals.
 Pricing is subject to availability and all prices, itineraries and routings are subject to change without notice.
 Currency fluctuations may affect prices as quotes based on AUD.
-Prices are current at time of posting (1/4/2023) and may differ when you book your travel.
+Prices are current at time of posting (1/11/2023) and may differ when you book your travel.
 Please contact us for our current pricing and itinerary details**

 Itinerary